 Today, we’re happy to welcome Alexis Grant in her first post for Scholar’s Compass, our devotional for academics.
 For more of Scholar’s Compass, explore our archives here.
 To read more of Alexis Grant’s work, visit her personal blog, Wonders of His Word.Â [Read more…] about Scholar’s Compass: Starting with the Kingdom in Mind

 Kingdom of God

-To Change the World has been hailed as “a seminal book on cultural formation and change, particularly insightful on how Christians (primarily evangelical) have understood and misunderstood culture change over the past 40 years or soâ€ (Micheal Hickerson.
+Over the past several years James Davison Hunterâ€™s To Change the World: The Irony, Tragedy, and Possibility of Christianity in the Late Modern World (New York, NY: Oxford University Press, 2010), in particular his application of Jeremiah 29:4-7 to engaging the world (276-279), has been of significant influence in InterVarsityâ€™s Faculty Ministry.
+To Change the World has been hailed as â€œa seminal book on cultural formation and change, particularly insightful on how Christians (primarily evangelical) have understood and misunderstood culture change over the past 40 years or soâ€ (Micheal Hickerson.
 Changing the World with James Davison Hunter.
 Emerging Scholars Network Blog, 8/2/2010).
 I concur with Hunter:

 This is the second of a four part series of posts in whichÂ David Williams shares some historical and theological observations on the Bible passages studied at the Urbana Student Missions Conference 2015.
 The passages under consideration areÂ Matthew 8:1-17, Matthew 20:1-16, Matthew 25:31-26, Matthew 27:57-28:15.
 In follow-up he will post an application piece.
 We’d also love to hear how would apply in your particular campus context.

 If you’re at Urbana15, please swing by and hangout atÂ the Emerging Scholars Network/Graduate & Faculty